Provo Canyon: Heber Valley Railroad

 The first attempt to build a railroad through Provo Canyon came when the United States government sent a surveying team out to Provo Canyon to determine the feasibility of it being part of the route for the Transcontinental Railroad.
 However, the Transcontinental Railroad ended up passing through Ogden, Utah, and not Provo Canyon.
 Around thirty years later in 1896, The Denver and Rio Grande Western Railroad company began surveying Provo Canyon to see where they could begin to construct a railroad.
 After a years long battle with Lucien L. Nunn over right-of-way issues in the canyon, construction of the railroad was completed in 1899.

-The Heber Valley Railroad, nicknamed the "Heber Creeper," ran twice daily from 1899 to 1930 and transported both cargo and passengers.
+The Heber Valley Railroad, nicknamed the "Heber Creeper" for its slow speed, ran twice daily from 1899 to 1930 and transported both cargo and passengers.
 When US-189 was paved in the early 1930s, passenger and cargo traffic on the Heber Creeper significantly decreased because people and goods started using automobiles rather than railroads.
 As a result, the Heber Creeper started to run more and more infrequently until 1968, when the Heber Creeper stopped running altogether.
-The railroad sat dormant until 1992, when the Heber Valley Historic Railroad Authority (a state agency) was created to take charge of the railroad, and now a few fun, tourist-oriented trains per week run from Heber to Vivian Park.
+The railroad sat dormant until 1992, when the Heber Valley Historic Railroad Authority (a state agency) was created to take charge of the railroad.
+The Railroad now runs a short scenec route Heber to Vivian Park several times per week.